nichia/nichia.github.io/_posts/2018-07-14-sinatra_recipe_box.markdown

 15. Add processing for Notes

-That pretty much sums it up.
+That sums up the process I took to complete this project.